hallewehmeyer/BudgetBuddy/README.md

 ## Description

 By using Budget Buddy, you are able to keep track of your finances in real time, online or offline.
-You are able to track transaction activity, add remove funds, and balence your account all in one convenient location.
+You are able to easily monitor transaction activity, add and remove funds, as well as balence your account all in one convenient location.

 ## Installation